BarelyMiSSeD/minqlx-plugins/README.md

 # minqlx-plugins

 # getmap.py
 Allows downloading of maps to your QL server from within the server or from rcon.
-See the description at the top if the getmap.py
+See the description at the top of the getmap.py

 # specqueue.py
 <b>This is a queueing plugin for the minqlx admin bot.</b><br>